colmena/colmena-angular/README.md

-# colmena/angular
+# @colmena/colmena-angular

-> Meta package for Angular dependencies.
+> Meta package for Angular dependencies of Colmena CMS